Tomer Chencinski: Nistru Otaci

 He dropped down a division to play in the USL Premier Development League for expansion side Newark Ironbound Express in 2008, but left mid-season when he was offered a contract by Moldova National Division side Nistru Otaci.

 Harrisburg City Islanders

 After playing just three games for Nistru Otaci, he returned to the United States, and signed for the Harrisburg City Islanders in 2009.
 After completing his season with the Harrisburg City Islanders, Chencinski spent time training with Major League Soccer side Philadelphia Union.

 VPS

 Expecting to start another season with Harrisburg, Chencinski was given the chance of a week-long trial with Finnish side VPS.
 After a successful trial, he was signed by the Finnish club to provide competition for the goalkeeper position.

 He made his debut for VPS on February 5, 2011 in a 2–2 draw with FF Jaro in the Finnish League Cup.

 Örebro SK

 On December 5, 2011, he was confirmed for the Swedish Allsvenskan side Örebro SK for the 2012 season.
+He suffered relegation from the top flight to the second tier while playing fo the club.